Elections in China: Village chiefs

+Since 2018, the central authorities in the CCP officially called for the yijiantiao (一肩挑) model, in which the village committees and the CCP village committees to have the same membership, with both led by the CCP village committee secretary.
+It announced in a five-year plan in 2018 that one-third of the more than 500,000 "administrative villages" were already following this system, and called for at least half of the village leaderships to follow this system.
+This had led to tighter vetting of candidates, involving blocking activists and others deemed to transgress political sensitivities.

+A 2022 study conducted by the American Economic Association delved into the implementation of village elections in rural China and the eventual decline in village autonomy in later years.
+The researchers posited that this decline is linked to bureaucratic capability.
+As the administrative capacity at the village level strengthens, autocratic figures curtail the influence of elected bodies to reassert control.

 Indirect elections

-People's Congresses of provinces (省), directly controlled municipalities (直辖市), and cities divided into districts (设区的市) are indirectly elected by the People's Congress of the level immediately below.
+People's Congresses of provinces (省), directly administered municipalities (直辖市), and cities divided into districts (设区的市) are indirectly elected by the People's Congress of the level immediately below.
+Governors, mayors, and heads of counties, districts, townships and towns are elected by the respective local People's Congresses.
+Presidents of people's courts and the regional prosecutors general of people's procuratorates are elected by the respective local People's Congresses above the county level.

 Local People's Governments

 The Local People's Congress at each administrative level—other than the village level in rural areas, which hold direct elections—elects candidates for executive positions at that level of government and the Chairmen/Chairwomen of their regional People's Congress Standing Committees.

 National People's Congress

-The National People's Congress (NPC) has 2,987 members, elected for five year terms.
-Deputies are elected (over a three-month period) by the people's congresses of the provinces of China, autonomous regions, municipalities directly under the Central Government, special administrative regions of Hong Kong and Macau, and the armed forces which function as at-large electoral districts.
+The National People's Congress (NPC) has 2,977 members, elected for five year terms.
+Deputies are elected (over a three-month period) by the people's congresses of the provinces of China, autonomous regions, municipalities directly under the Central Government, as well as by electoral college in the special administrative regions of Hong Kong and Macau, and by the armed forces which function as at-large electoral districts.
 Generally, seats are apportioned to each electoral district in proportion to their population, though the system for apportioning seats for Hong Kong, Macau, Taiwan and the People's Liberation Army differ.
 No electoral district may be apportioned fewer than 15 seats in the NPC.